New York Life | May 21, 2024

 2. Respect that not everyone celebrates the same way

 Celebration doesn’t have to be uniform.
-On Mother's Day, you could celebrate an aunt or a grandmother – even a donor.
+On Father's Day, you could celebrate an uncle or a grandfather – even a donor.
 Or, for whatever reason, the day might not be a cause of celebration for you.
-Consider how LGBTQ+ families celebrate Mother’s Day too.
+Consider how LGBTQ+ families celebrate Father’s Day too.
 Rather than make assumptions, you can just ask them.
 Just because most celebrate doesn’t mean everyone does or has to, and vice versa.

 3. Educate schoolkids about stereotypes